FAQ (Frequently Asked Questions)

 Q: What do you learn at a circus school?

 A: A lot!
-Atlantic Cirque's programs were designed for children ages 3 to adults of all ages.
-We teach trapeze, aerial hoop, hula hoop, stilt walking, juggling, trampoline, contortion, human pyramid, handstands, aerial pyramid, floor acrobatics, hand-to-hand, spanish web, rope, silks, hammock, poi, devil sticks, rola bola, unicycle, aerial diamond, tumbling, mini-trampoline and more.
-Circus arts is one of the best activities to improve flexibility, coordination, confidence, agility and self-esteem.
+Atlantic Cirque's programs were designed for children ages 6+ months to adults of all ages.
+We teach trapeze, aerial hoop, hula hoop, stilt walking, juggling, trampoline, contortion, human pyramid, handstands, aerial pyramid, floor acrobatics, hand-to-hand, Spanish web, rope, silks, hammock, poi, devil sticks, rola bola, unicycle, aerial diamond, tumbling, mini-trampoline and more.
+Circus arts are one of the best activities to improve flexibility, coordination, confidence, agility and self-esteem.

 Aerial Hoop: also known as "Cerceaux" and "Lyra", is a steel apparatus that looks like a suspended hula-hoop.
 Aerial hoops come in in single tab and double tab configurations.
 The act itself usually combines static and swinging trapeze skills with held poses and postures.